Something is fading from our world year by year: commitment. Specifically, the habit of keeping your word.

 - Reduced stress levels

-Simply put: being reliable makes us happier and healthier.
+Being reliable makes us happier and healthier.

 Building Your Reliability Muscle

-Next time a friend needs help moving, painting, or just talking through a problem, try this – show up.
+Next time a friend needs help moving, painting, or just talking through a problem, try this: show up.
 Not just physically, but fully present.

 Listen.
 Help.
 Be there.